pres-alt/LoremIpsum/README.md

 👍

-Missing some that are on the computer that I was on, they didn't upload for some reason
+Missing some that are on the computer that I was on (vigenere_decrypted for example), they didn't upload for some reason

-vigenere_decrypted for example